 When cybersecurity is included as a component of a traditional infrastructure improvement project the rate reduction will be available.
 Cybersecurity is defined as the cybersecurity component(s) of a publicly owned community water system.
 Eligible cybersecurity is defined in the EPA fact sheet for the loan fund, Supporting Cybersecurity Measures with the DWSRF.
-Examples include: development of effective cybersecurity practices and measures at publicly-owned community water systems; installation of cyber-related infrastructure, which may include upgrading information technology and operational technology, along with equipment and infrastructure upgrades such as upgrading outdated computers and software; creating secure network backups; enhancing the security of information (SCADA) systems; providing on-site back up power generation; and installing threat detection and monitoring systems.
+Examples include: development of effective cybersecurity practices and measures at publicly-owned community water systems; installation of cyber-related infrastructure, which may include upgrading information technology and operational technology, along with equipment and infrastructure upgrades such as upgrading outdated computers and software; creating secure network backups; enhancing the security of information technology (IT) and operational technology systems; installing or updating Supervisory Control and Data Acquisition (SCADA) systems; providing on-site back up power generation; and installing threat detection and monitoring systems.
 Water systems may use DWSRF loan funding to construct physical barriers and access control systems to protect IT systems from unauthorized physical access.
 These may include locking doors/cabinets, cabinet intrusion alarms, or conduit to protect network cables.